 Theory of ignition systems; methods of testing engine performance using the electronic scope and other diagnostic instruments.
 Laboratory sessions provide hands-on experience with live projects.
-Prerequisite: IT 108, IT 206, IT 207.
+Prerequisite: IT 108, IT 206, IT 207 or instructor approval.

-VEHICLE STEERING & SUSPENSION SYSTEMS (2.00 Lecture, 6 Lab Hrs./Wk.)
-4 Credits
+VEHICLE STEERING AND SUSPENSION SYSTEMS(2.00 Lecture, 6 Lab Hrs./Wk.)4 Credits